binwiederhier/ntfy/docs/publish.md

 !!! info
     This is not a generic Matrix Push Gateway.
 It only works in combination with UnifiedPush and ntfy.

-### Message and Title Templates
-Some services let you specify a webhook URL but do not let you modify the webhook body (e.g., Grafana).
-Instead of using a separate bridge program to parse the webhook body into the format ntfy expects, you can include a templated message and/or a templated title which will be populated based on the fields of the webhook body (so long as the webhook body is valid JSON).

-Enable templating by setting the `X-Template` header (or its aliases `Template` or `tpl`) to "yes".
-Then, include templates in your message and/or title (no other fields can be filled with a template at this time) by including paths to the appropriate JSON fields surrounded by `${` and `}`.
-See an example below.
-See [GJSON docs](https://github.com/tidwall/gjson/blob/master/SYNTAX.md) for supported JSON path syntax.
-[https://gjson.dev/](https://gjson.dev/) is a great resource for testing your templates.

-=== "HTTP"
-    ``` http
-    POST /mytopic HTTP/1.1
-    Host: ntfy.sh
-    X-Message: Error message: ${error.desc}
-    X-Title: ${hostname}: A ${error.level} error has occurred
-    X-Template: yes

-    {"hostname": "philipp-pc", "error": {"level": "severe", "desc": "Disk has run out of space"}}
-    ```

-The example above would send a notification with a title "philipp-pc: A severe error has occurred" and a message "Error message: Disk has run out of space".

-For Grafana webhooks, you might find it helpful to use the headers `X-Title: Grafana alert: ${title}` and `X-Message: ${message}`.
-Alternatively, you can include the params in the webhook URL.
-For example, by appending `?template=yes&title=Grafana alert: ${title}&message=${message}` to the URL.

 ## Public topics
 Obviously all topics on ntfy.sh are public, but there are a few designated topics that are used in examples, and topics